Ice Hockey Skate Profiling: Should you profile your skates? - WILLIES.CO.UK - ICE - INLINE - FIGURE

 Changing The Lie Of Your Skates

 Changing the lie of the blade affects the posture of the skater.
-When a skater stands upright, they should be at the high point of the radius, balanced between falling forward and backwards.
+When a skater stands upright, they should be at the high point of the radius, balanced between falling forward and backward.
 Most skates come with a very neutral balance point, although some off-the-shelf skates come with a 'forward lean'.

 Moving the high point towards the toe will force the skater's legs to be more rigid, which delivers better lateral movement and is often preferred by forwards.